handsontable/handsontable/handsontable/README.md

 <details close>
   <summary>&nbsp; Show/Hide code</summary>
   <br>
-  If your environment does not support `imports`, you can use the code below to quickly set up and run a data grid with basic configuration options.
+  If your environment does not support imports, you can use the code below to quickly set up and run a data grid with basic configuration options.
   <br><br>

   ```html